SSTA

 9. Order of play

-order on the day according to the team rankings submitted by the team and
+play in ranked order on the day according to the Club and team rankings

 i)